-I also maintain a fair interest in cars.
+I have a fair interest in cars.
 My favorite brand is Volkswagen although I have huge respect for Toyota as well for their reliable and fun to drive cars.
 My favorite sports car is the Corvette.

 I also like to OD on modern physics and cosmology.
 Here is a collection of 10 books on modern physics and cosmology where I took care not to repeat any author – i.e., 10 books by 10 different authors: